 Be sure to call them before you go to check on what they have that day for u-pick.
 It’s always changing!
 Typically, they have apples available for u-pick in mid-August and then different varieties become available.
 So, you can visit once and then go again a few weeks later and get different types of apples.
 They also have all of the apples available in their farm market.
-Remember, they now charge $3 per person (no charge for kiddos under 1 year old) to ride the wagon out to the u-pick area.
+Remember, they now charge $4 per person to ride the wagon out to the u-pick area.

 Gallrein Farms is just east in Shelby County and they have season fruit to pick.
-Usually, you check their farm schedule and call ahead to see if apples are ready!
+Usually, you check their farm schedule and call ahead to see if apples are ready (usually now until November)!
 They have a cute petting zoo and events also.
 Folks like their market for plants and veggies as well.
 An excellent option for apple picking near Louisville, a great day out on the farm for kids.

 Eckerts Orchards is just a short drive down I-64 in Versailles.
 Here’s their schedule for crops so you plan accordingly.
 They have picking for a variety of fruits and veggies as well as and all sorts of fun events and festivals.
 Definitely click the link we provided above to check their crop updates, they are really good about telling you what’s available and when.